Jenoelle/code-challenge/README.md

 #### SliderAdapter
 This Adapter class extends from View Pager.
 We use this to have an easy way to inflate identical cards to display the questions

-See each class for more implementation details.
+See each class for more implementation details and documentation.

 #### Unused : DatabaseHelper